• Home

 Instructions

 • Remove the sausage from the pan, and add the diced ham.
-Brown for 5 minutes over medium heat.
+Brown (fry) for 5 minutes over medium heat until it is nice and browned.

-• Add the frozen vegetable mixture (or fresh vegetables) to the pot with the ham.
+• Add the frozen vegetable mixture to the pot with the ham.
 Simmer uncovered for 5 minutes.
-Use a spoon or spatula to scrape the bits and pieces that may have adhered to the bottom of the pan and incorporate them into the ham and veggie mixture.
+Use a spoon or spatula to scrape the bits and pieces that may have stuck to the bottom of the pan and incorporate them into the ham and veggie mixture.

 • Return the sausage to the pot.
-Add chicken broth, canned black-eyed peas (undrained), Rotel tomatoes (if using), and seasonings.
+Add chicken broth, canned black-eyed peas (undrained), and seasonings.
 Mix well.
 Add raw rice, and stir again.
 Taste test for flavor and add more salt or creole seasoning, if desired.

 Notes